Ardchattan Priory: Priory

 The priory church was cruciform in plan, with a small 13th century nave and transepts and a much larger 15th century choir.
-The remains are complicated by two 17th century burial enclosures which abut them.
+The remains are complicated by two 17th-century burial enclosures which abut them.
 The stone screen separating the choir from the rest of the church survives, while a tomb chest and piscina survive further east.
 The nave has largely vanished, but had a narrow north aisle.
 The remains also shelter a number of carved stones.
 To the south of the church was a cloister fifteen by sixteen metres, now largely built over by the later house.
 The 15th century refectory is the only claustral building to survive, though it was subdivided in 1713.
 The vaulted refectory pulpit survives and was restored in 1960.
 The Priory structure, the burial ground and the carved stones have been collectively designated a scheduled monument by Historic Environment Scotland.

 Gardens

-The monks would have had a garden for practical purposes, but the fine site, with views over Loch Etvie, Ben Cruachan and the hills of Mull, was recognised and developed with the house in the early 17th century, the date of some of the oldest trees on the estate.
+The monks would have had a garden for practical purposes, but the fine site, with views over Loch Etive, Ben Cruachan and the hills of Mull, was recognised and developed with the house in the early 17th century, the date of some of the oldest trees on the estate.
 Most of the present garden was created in the 19th and 20th centuries.

 The neutral soil and temperate climate allow a wide variety of plants to thrive, as well as over thirty varieties of trees, such as a huge Cornus kousa, Eucryphia glutinosa, and Hoheria lyalii as well as with scented roses and philadelphus.
 There are two main sections to the gardens: a woodland garden from the 1960s and an older formal garden near the priory.
 Shrub walks lead off the main drive of the garden.
 A wild flower meadow planted under a variety of sorbus trees is a more recent addition.
 The lawns are bordered by herbaceous beds, roses and a rockery.
 In addition, there is a walled kitchen garden.
 The gardens are surrounded by Picturesque parkland, with clumps of trees as well as woodland.

 The gardens are also listed by Historic Environment Scotland because of their high historical, horticultural and scenic value.